 Proposition uses an intentionally complicated systematic structure to explore both physical and mental connectivity.
 It was included in the exhibition Idea Structures at Camden Arts Centre in 1970, curated by Charles Harrison, where it was shown alongside work by Keith Arnatt, Terry Atkinson, David Bainbridge, Michael Baldwin, Victor Burgin, Joseph Kosuth and Gerald Hurrell.
 Herring subsequently said of the work: ‘the whole idea of the activity of the work is involved with the “theory of interchange”, known in forensic science, which purports that it is impossible for me to leave or enter a situation without leaving something behind or taking something away.
 That is the lynchpin of the whole “Idea Structures” work.’
 (Quoted in Art and Artists 1972, p.39.)
 Prior to making Proposition, Herring had made a number of what he called ‘environmental statements’, in which he used photography and documentation to record interventions into the landscape he made in primarily unpopulated areas (see Oiled Earth 1969, Tate T13817, Tea-bag Piece 1968–9, Tate T13815 and Float 1969, Tate T13816).

-Herring studied at Manchester College of Art from 1963–6 and then at St Martins School of Art from 1966–7.
+Herring studied at Manchester College of Art from 1963–6 and then at Central School of Art and Design from 1966–7.
 In the late 1960s Herring collaborated with fellow artist Keith Arnatt, most notably as the photographer for Arnatt’s Self Burial (Television Interference Project) 1969 (Tate T01747).

 Idea Structures, exhibition catalogue, Camden Arts Centre, London 1970.